 A prospect might be reaching out to your company with requests or questions.
 Do you treat them like you would treat a customer?
 Or are your systems set up so prospects are more likely to get neglected or ignored?

-When you treat prospects like they’re already valued customers, they’ll be more likely to want to connect with your brand more in the future.
+When you treat prospects like they’re already valued customers, they’ll be more likely to want to connect with your brand in the future.